lmc-eu/spirit-design-system/CONTRIBUTING.md

 2. On the right top corner, click on the `Run workflow` button 2a.
 Select the branch you want to publish from (e.g. `main`) 2b.
 You can check the `Dry run` checkbox to run the workflow without publishing the packages 2c.
-Confirm version push by writting `yes` in the input field (otherwise the changes will not be pushed) 2d.
+Confirm version push by writing `yes` in the input field (otherwise the changes will not be pushed) 2d.
 Click on the `Run workflow` button
 3. Check that the version number is correct and everything looks good during the workflow run or try the dry run first
 4. Publishing is done automatically (event driven) by [`Publish` Action][publish-action] (uses `build` script and `make publish` command)